 Start-up Company Sponsored Research

 A faculty start-up company typically maintains a close relationship with the faculty member’s research.
 The University encourages the start-up company to sponsor additional research by the faculty member.
 This relationship between the faculty member and his/her start-up company creates a potential COI.
 The faculty member may serve as a Principal Investigator (PI) on such a grant provided that the CMP establishes sufficient guidelines to manage any COI.

 Management Roles in Outside Entities

 The amount of time available for faculty or staff to consult is limited; therefore, it is not feasible for a full-time University employee to manage the day-to-day operations of an outside entity.
 Faculty or staff roles in a start-up company or other related entity shall be limited to Chief Technology Officer (CTO), Chief Scientific Officer (CSO), or an equivalent administrative contribution, but shall not include being Chief Executive Officer (CEO) or President for an extended period of time.
-Whatever position a faculty or staff member holds in a start-up company shall not interfere with that individual’s primary responsibilities to the University whether due to a conflict arising from the use of time or otherwise.
+Whatever position a faculty or staff member holds in a start-up company or other outside entity shall not interfere with that individual’s primary responsibilities to the University whether due to a conflict arising from the use of time or otherwise.
 If it is necessary for the individual to take on such a leadership role initially, such a role should not last longer than nine months from the date of incorporation; provided, however, that the faculty or staff member shall remain responsible for performing his or her University job functions fully during any such period of time.
-Faculty shall obtain prior approval from the department chair/head, dean and VPRED to extend this period further.
+Faculty shall obtain prior approval from the department chair/head, dean and VCRI to extend this period further.
 To receive approval for a longer period as CEO or President, the faculty member may need to take an unpaid leave of absence.
 Subject to a faculty or staff member’s ongoing responsibilities to perform his or her University job duties, this initial leadership period provides time to find an individual who can take on the business responsibilities on behalf of the entity.
 This structure is necessary to allow the faculty or staff member to focus his or her primary attention on the individual’s professional responsibilities to the University and its mission.
 Except for any limited period when the University employee is the CEO of the entity, a University employee shall not participate as a negotiator representing his or her outside entity during contract negotiations with the University.
 Under BOT Policy 210.1 (I)(G), if the University has equity in and an agreement relating to the commercialization of University intellectual property with an outside entity, faculty and staff must obtain prior review and approval by the Chancellor before serving as a member of the board of directors or as an officer or an employee (other than as a consultant) of any such outside entity.
 This section providing special guidance on management roles is not designed to apply to single-person consulting companies that faculty and staff have created solely for their own individual consulting activities with third-party clients, provided, however, that all other provisions of this COI policy shall fully apply.